PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/script-node-class.rst

 The events
 ``````````

-The ``ScriptNode`` class provides a couple of methods for handling special events that may help you on implementing the behaviors.
+The ``ScriptNode`` class provides a couple of methods for handling special events that may help you implement the behaviors.
 It works just like the `User Components events`_.
 The methods are:

 - ``awake()``: It is called when all the objects of the scene are created.
 The values of the user properties (prefab) will be available at this time, so you can override this method for making computations that require the value of the properties.
 It works like the `UserComponent "awake" method <user-components-awake-event.html>`_.
 - ``start()``: It is called the first time the scene updates.